WICG/view-transitions/README.md

 frame.
 However, if script calls `handleTransition()`, then the following steps
 happen:

-* We create a page transition with a "reveal-left" root transition, and a 300ms transition duration.
+* We prepare a documentTransition object with a "reveal-left" root transition, and a 300ms transition duration.
-* We prepare the transition, which asynchronously saves a copy of the pixels currently present on the screen.
+* The process of 'preparing' asynchronously saves a copy of the pixels currently present on the screen.
 When saving is done, the promise resolves.
-* After the promise resolves, we call `changeBodyBackground()`, which changes the `body` element's background to blue, and begin the transition.
+* After the promise resolves, we call `changeBodyBackground()`, which changes the `body` element's background to blue, and start the document transition.
 * Because the effect specified is "reveal-left", the saved pixels slide to the left, revealing the new blue background body on the page.
+The similar effect is possible regardless of the complexity of the page or the DOM changes associated with the transition.

 Note that to accomplish a similar effect as a polyfill, the script would need to make a copy of the whole page, or draw to canvas, in order to have seemingly